The Impact Of Assault Charges On Your Everyday Life & How To Deal With Them

 Arizona provides special felony penalty guidelines for dangerous offenses, the requirements for which are usually met by aggravated assault.
 The prison sentencing guidelines for dangerous felony convictions in Arizona, set forth by A.R.S. § 13-704, are as follows:

-- Class 5: 2 to 4 years, presumptive sentence of 3 years
+Class 5: 2 to 4 years, a presumptive sentence of 3 years

 If the defendant has a previous dangerous offense conviction, the sentencing guidelines are even more severe:

-- Class 5: 4 to 6 years, presumptive sentence of 5 years
+Class 5: 4 to 6 years, a presumptive sentence of 5 years

 With the length of these prison sentences, it’s hard to imagine a scenario where it’s even possible for a defendant to get out of prison and commit a third dangerous offense.
 However, there are sentencing guidelines for these situations prescribed by Arizona law:

-- Class 5: 6 to 8 years, presumptive sentence of 7 years
+Class 5: 6 to 8 years, a presumptive sentence of 7 years

 Defenses Against Assault Charges